About Citizens Advice North East Suffolk

 This charity is grateful for the support of a number of bodies, without which we would be unable to deliver the services that are so highly valued by the local communities in and around Waveney:

 - We have Service Level Agreements (SLAs) with Waveney District Council and Suffolk County Council to enable us to deliver our core generalist advice services to residents of Waveney.
 We have a further SLA with South Norfolk Council to support our work with residents of South Norfolk.
-These SLAs are currently negotiated on an annual basis as local authorities grapple with the cuts in public spending that they face.
+These SLAs are currently negotiated on an annual basis.

 - We have a contract with The Money Advice Service to provide specialist face-to-face debt advice.

 - The BIG C Charity funds us to deliver advice to cancer patients at the James Paget Hospital one day a week.

-We are also grateful for the generous financial support of local Councillors, Kirkley Poor’s Land Estate Charity, Lowestoft Rising, Essex and Suffolk Water, Ashtons Legal, Adnams Community Trust, The Alfred Williams Charitable Trust, The Suffolk Foundation and the many clients who make donations to support our work.
+We are also grateful for the generous financial support of Halesworth Town Council, SCC local Councillors, Kirkley Poor’s Land Estate Charity, Lowestoft Rising, Essex and Suffolk Water, Ashtons Legal, Adnams Community Trust, The Alfred Williams Charitable Trust, The Suffolk Foundation and the many clients who make donations to support our work.